atet/copilot/README.md

 Issue | Solution
 --- | ---
-**"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_
+**"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_ **"Explain Like I'm 5"** | Large language models like Gemini will never get tired or annoyed that you have more questions; don't be afraid to continue to dive further into topics and have it explained in as many different ways you need to understand it

 [Back to Top](#table-of-contents)